-All the lens and prism surfaces of this binoculars have multiple layers of coating that improve light transmission.
-The result to more light reaching your eyes, which in turn translates to brighter picture quality.
+All the lens and prism surfaces of this binocular have multiple layers of coating that improve light transmission.
+As a result, more light reaching your eyes, which in turn translates to brighter picture quality.
 This is another feature that is rare in binoculars under the $300 price point.

 Away from its excellent optical performance, the Monarch 5 is also very well built.
-Its entire body is wrapped in a non-slip rubber material.
-This means you can use it in any kind of weather and it can also withstand day to day abuse.
+Its entire body is wrapped in non-slip rubber material.
+This means you can use it in any kind of weather, and it can also withstand day-to-day abuse.

-- Comes with optical features found in more expensive binos
+- It comes with optical features found in more expensive binos

 - It is a compact and lightweight binocular weighing about 21 ounces

-- Comes with a strap and a carrying case
+- It comes with a strap and a carrying case

 - The rear eyepiece covers tend to fall off and don’t stay in place